adammounir/C-ANN/README.md

-# Neural Network for MNIST Digit Recognition
+# C-ANN - Neural Network for MNIST Digit Recognition

 This project implements a neural network for recognizing handwritten digits from the MNIST dataset.
 It includes forward and backward propagation, model training, and evaluation.